João Sousa: 2016: Top 30 and first Masters 1000 quarterfinals

 After training at Rafael Nadal's home ground in the pre-season, Sousa began the 2016 season with a first-round loss to Fabio Fognini at the Auckland Open.
 Due to Richard Gasquet's absence by injury, he became the first Portuguese ever to be seeded at the Australian Open, entering the singles main draw as the 32nd seed.
 Following wins over Mikhail Kukushkin and Santiago Giraldo, Sousa lost in the third round to world No. 2 Andy Murray for the second successive year.
 In the doubles event, Sousa partnered with Leonardo Mayer but the pair were eliminated in the first round.

 In April, Sousa reached his first Masters 1000 quarterfinals at the Mutua Madrid Open 2016, after beating Nicolas Mahut, lucky loser Marcel Granollers and Jack Sock.
 He lost to Rafael Nadal in three sets.
 His clay season ended with a second-round exit at the French Open, where he lost to Ernests Gulbis in four sets.

 In June, Sousa entered Wimbledon as 31st seed.
-After beating Dmitry Tursunov in five sets and Dennis Novikov in four sets, he lost to Jiri Vesely in the third round, making for his best run ever at Wimbledon.
+After beating Dmitry Tursunov in five sets and Dennis Novikov in four sets, he lost to Jiří Veselý in the third round, making for his best run ever at Wimbledon.

 Sousa entered the 2016 Rogers Cup where he lost in the 1st round 6–3, 6–3 to semi-finalist Gaël Monfils.

 At the 2016 Olympic Games in Rio de Janeiro, Sousa won his first match but lost in the next round in three sets to eventual silver medalist Juan Martín del Potro.
-Three weeks later at the 2016 US Open, he inflicted the heaviest defeat of the Men's Singles draw, defeating Víctor Estrella Burgos in the first round conceding only 2 games in 3 sets.
-He went on to defeat Feliciano Lopez in 4 sets but his run ended losing to a resurgent Grigor Dimitrov.
+Three weeks later at the 2016 US Open, he inflicted the heaviest defeat of the Men's singles draw, defeating Víctor Estrella Burgos in the first round conceding only 2 games in 3 sets.
+He went on to defeat Feliciano López in 4 sets but his run ended losing to a resurgent Grigor Dimitrov.

 After dropping the points from the 2015 Valencia Open in late October, Sousa finished the season at 43rd in the ATP rankings, with just over 1,000 points.